 - When evaluating an individual for a board position, the diversity their lived experience can bring to the board will be considered of significant value.

 - Every member of the board, per term will participate in a privilege and/or bias workshop.

 - Serving on the board should not be limited to those able to pay for membership.
 If an elected member of the board cannot maintain their membership, they need only to request reimbursement from the Executive Committee.

 Initiatives and Programming

-- Starting immediately, every event and program of our chapter will have a free option to participate (without membership) to reduce the economic barrier for attending.
+- Every chapter event and program will have a free option to participate (without membership) to reduce the economic barrier for attending.

-- Starting in the 2021 program year, we will require one pod to focus on high school outreach around careers in design, emphasizing outreach to underserved communities in NWA, and educating parents alongside students about careers in design.
+- We require one pod to focus on high school outreach around careers in design, emphasizing outreach to underserved communities in NWA, and educating parents alongside students about careers in design.

 - Mentorship is a powerful tool to equip young designers – especially young professionals of color.
-Starting with our 2020 program, we will ensure our mentorship program includes resources focused on those that self-select as young professionals of color or other underrepresented groups.
+We will ensure our mentorship program includes resources focused on those that self-select as young professionals of color or other underrepresented groups.

 - The definition of “good design” is influenced by our chosen event speakers or panel of judges.
-Starting immediately, any given year’s slate of event speakers and award program’s panel of judges should be comprised of 50% or more of speakers from underrepresented lived experiences.
-(Black, Latinx, trans, female, etc.)
+Any given year’s slate of event speakers and award program’s panel of judges should be comprised of 50% or more of speakers from underrepresented lived experiences.

 Want a deeper dive into how we operate?
 Read our Chapter Bylaws